uma-universal-money-address/protocol/extensions/umade-01-auth.md

 ![Client App Registration](../images/auth-app-identity-flow.png)

-When an application wants to use UMA Auth, it generates a single Nostr keypair that identifies the application.
-This

 When an application wants to use UMA Auth, it generates a single Nostr keypair that indentifies the appplication.
 This is called the "identity keypair".
 An application should have a single identity keypair that represents the application as opposed to one for each app instance or user.
 The identity keypair is used to sign and publish a nostr registration